lumi-a/sliding-blocks/README.md

 <!-- TODO: "Document" puzzle-syntax -->

 # Solver
 Written in rust 🦀, the code is in the top-level directory.
 To accomodate all the speedup-ideas I could think of, the code became quite complicated.
-If you'd like to understand what's going on, feel free to contact me, and I'll gladly explain it to you!
+If you'd like to understand what's going on, feel free to contact me, and I'll gladly explain it!
 At a very basic level:
 - We imagines a graph, where the nodes are all the different legal block-configurations, and two nodes are adjacent if one block-configuration can be transformed into the other block-configuration by moving a single block.
 - Call a block a "goal-block" if it appears in the goal-configuration, i.e. it has a goal-position it has to reach for the puzzle to be considered "solved".
-- If there are multiple goal-blocks, we run ASTAR on that graph, where the heuristic is: "Of all the goal-blocks, how many are *not* yet in their goal-position?".
 - If there is only one goal-block, we essentially run BFS.

 ## Tighter ASTAR-heuristics